 |6.1||List of custom cron jobs|

-If you are managing multiple Drupal 7 websites in a Drupal hosting system like Pantheon, no need to execute this drush command manually on all the websites.
-It is possible to automate this script to execute on all your Drupal 7 websites on Pantheon using Terminus, multidev environment and dursh features provided by Pantheon.
-We recently executed this script for a client who has 170+ Drupal websites in Pantheon, and it took only a few hours time to get this done, without even touching the production environment.
+If you are managing multiple Drupal 7 websites in a Drupal hosting system like Pantheon, no need to execute this Drush command manually on all the websites.
+It is possible to automate this script to execute on all your Drupal 7 websites on Pantheon using Terminus, multi-dev environment, and durst features provided by Pantheon.
+We recently executed this script for a client who has 170+ Drupal websites in Pantheon, and it took only a few hours to get this done, without even touching the production environment.